 While you are the one seeking compensation, your attorney must satisfy all debts.
 That means not only receiving their payment but then paying medical costs and any pending liens from medical providers.
 The remainder is given to you.

 After a serious injury, you need an advocate to help you receive compensation for your case.
 While you do have the fees to worry about, attorneys yield higher settlements than if you were to negotiate a settlement on your own.

-Therefore, contact an advocate today from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP to explore your options.
+Therefore, contact an advocate today from Koonz McKenney Johnson & DePaolis LLP to explore your options.
 Schedule a free case evaluation at one of our three locations, or contact us online with your questions.